Where other stories represent the minds of their various characters, the entirety of Returnal represents a single mind.

 This analysis of Returnal simultaneously has applications in many other video-game stories and nowhere else besides Returnal.
 It provides us with a novel way to approach any number of games whose stories and worlds focus on a particular psychology: when playing them, we can ask the question, “What can I learn about this story if I interpret it as representing a single mind that I, the player, am exploring as an external analytical force?”
 But just as Freud emphasized with respect to the practice of dream-interpretation, it would be futile to take that question and try to extrapolate an entire rule-set for interpreting any such game as a unified psychology: the key to generating real insight out of such an interpretation, rather than fitting a theory’s square peg into a game’s round hole, is to start from the particulars of any given game and see whether a psychological symbology can elevate those particulars to a new register of meaning.

-The trauma-induced heterochromia in the eyes of Selene tells the story of an ego pulled in opposite directions by id and superego in the essential pain of becoming an individuated human being, and the heart of Returnal’s story is a player exercise the special power of analytic distance, both real and fictional, to give her the freedom to know that pain.
+The trauma-induced heterochromia in the eyes of Selene tells the story of an ego pulled in opposite directions by id and superego in the essential pain of becoming an individuated human being, and the heart of Returnal’s story is a player exercising the special power of analytic distance, both real and fictional, to give her the freedom to know that pain.
 It’s a story that’s not about the resolution of conflict but rather the unearthing of conflict; it’s a world that’s solipsistic not because it focuses on its avatar to the exclusion of all other characters, but rather because the entire world is one character.
 The psychoanalytical interpretation shows us that a game such as Returnal can use psychodynamics to create history, war, and personal relations all inside a single mind.

 - Thanks to Dan Hughes and Stefan Heinrich Simond for review & discussion of an early conception of this analysis on With a Terrible Fate’s weekly podcast.
 Thanks to them and Nathan Randall for discussion of an earlier written draft. ↑